space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

 ## Overview

 This is a proposal to improve Botany (The system involving plants growing in-game) by making it support the ECS code pattern better than it currently does.
-This is a large task, but can be broken into 5 or so pieces to make this manageable.
+This is a large task, but can be broken into 5 or so pieces to make the upgrade manageable.
 This is not a proposal to change Hydroponics (The department where people do the growing of plants), though most ideas for reworking Hydroponics require a more flexible Botany system.

 ## Background

 Botany isn't awful, but it's not very expandable.
 It's locked down to essentially what SS13 Botany was, including being a single function with a lot of checks, with a few parts of it commented out for reasons.
 It should get updated to use components as modularly as possible, so that each part of the Botany system becomes extremely flexible and gives us much more room to create interesting plants and scenarios involving them.
 This requires breaking the current Update() call into several pieces, and making lots of components that can reference systems for those pieces separately per plant.
 Ideally, this also means that much more can be done to seeds in YAML.

 This isn't the first time this idea has been brought up, but this should be the most complete writeup so far.
 This write-up does not assume any previously discussed PR that was cancelled due to requiring Plant ECS will be implemented after these changes, or be implemented in the same way the original author envisioned.
+I am also not an expert on RobustToolbox, so some of the expectations below might not be the best way to do things or I may have missed some details.

 ## Summarized Proposed Changes: